varunhc/varunhc.github.io/_pages/about.md

       <div class="info">
         <h4 class="title">Software Engineer</h4>
         <h5 class="title"><img src="https://soroco.com/wp-content/uploads/2021/08/logo-icon.svg" width="56px" height="56px"><b>Soroco</b></h5>
-        <h6 class="exper-card"><i>(November, 2020-Present)</i></h6>
+        <h6 class="exper-card"><i>(November, 2020-August, 2023)</i></h6>
         <ul>
-          <li>Extensive working experience in developing web services that follow SOAP protocol and REST guidelines in
-              Python and Go.
+          <li>Assumed end-to-end ownership of three Python and Go based microservices and developed their APIs that followed REST guidelines in Django and Flask frameworks with PostgreSQL backend.
           </li>
-          <li>Experience in working with observability tools such as Datadog and ElasticSearch for performance
-              monitoring and debugging.
+          <li>Developed continuous integration/continuous deployment (CI/CD) pipelines for automating testing, packaging, and deployments of Docker containers.
           </li>
-          <li>Accustomed to using platforms such as Veracode and Snyk for detecting and fixing security vulnerabilities
-              resulting in an 82% improvement in security metrics.
+          <li>Worked with Kubernetes for horizontally scaling Podman and Docker containerized services.
           </li>
-          <li>Added single-sign-on (SSO) support and rule-based access control using Keycloak as the identity provider.
+          <li>Led the team’s security initiatives using platforms such as Veracode and Snyk for detecting and fixing security vulnerabilities in python code resulting in an 82% improvement in security metrics.
           </li>
-          <li>Improved authorization response time by 60% by designing and implementing an efficient Redis cache for
-              user authorization information which supported constant time O(1) lookup for 95% of the cases.
+          <li>Improved authorization response time by 60% by designing and implementing an efficient Redis cache for user authorization information which supported constant time O(1) lookup for 95% of the cases.
           </li>
-          <li>Worked with Azure CI/CD pipelines to automate testing, packaging, and deployments.</li>
+          <li>Worked with Terraform CLI to provision Azure cloud infrastructure resources.</li>
         </ul>
       </div>
     </div>